bharatiDSG/NextGen-Automation-ts/README.md

     npm ci

+### Run a test as a test

+Run the following cmd:

+    npm test

+This will run 2 secured athlete login tests on the dsg prod site since that is the default when no environment is set.
+Set an environment next.

 ### Create .env file at the project root:

-    te-playwright-ts/.env
+    ~/.env
 <img src="images/image.png" alt="text" width="200"/>

 ### Setting Test Environment

 Environment can be set in the command line or .env file.
-If no environment is set, it will default to dsg_prod.
-Environments can be found in te-playwright-ts/globalEnvironments.json file.
+Environments can be found in ~/globalEnvironments.json file.

 <img src="images/image2.png" alt="text" width="200"/>

+### Run two more tests

+Set ENV=gg_prod in the .env file like the image above and run the folowing cmd:

+    npm test

+This will run 2 secured athlete login tests on the golf galaxy prod site.

+Run the following cmd to run the test one more time after setting the environment in the cmd line:

+    ENV=pl_prod npm test

+This will run the same tests on the public lands prod site.

-### Documentation for running tests:
+### Documentation for running other tests:

     https://playwright.dev/docs/running-tests